ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 If you are reading this chapter, it indicates that your Keycloak is now up and running.
 Let's go and open the Keycloak Web console: `https://keycloak.your-domain-name.tld/`.

-In my example, the URL to my installed keycloak is `https://keycloak.lab.ovh/`.
+In my example, the URL to my installed keycloak is `https://keycloak.example.com/`.
-You should see the Keycloak UI:
+If you change it with your custom URL, you should see the Keycloak UI like this:

 ![Keycloak interface](images/keycloak-interface.png)

-Then, click in to the `Administration Console` and login with the `username` and `password` configured in the `https://raw.githubusercontent.com/ovh/docs/develop/pages/platform/kubernetes-k8s/installing-keycloak/files/02-keycloak/01-keycloak-definition.yaml` file.
+Then, click in `Administration Console` and login with the `username` and `password` configured in the `https://raw.githubusercontent.com/ovh/docs/develop/pages/platform/kubernetes-k8s/installing-keycloak/files/02-keycloak/01-keycloak-definition.yaml` file.

 ![Keycloak login](images/keycloak-login.png)